 "Come out with your hands up!"
-Muldoon roared, steadying his gun with tremoling fingers.
-Damn.
-Next to him, Ryan, Muldoon's newdie partner, was positively shaking.
+Muldoon roared, steadying his gun with trembling fingers.
+Oamn.
+Next to him, Ryan, Muldoon's newbie partner, was positively shaking.
 Most cops spend their careers and never get into a firefight.
 No amount of training could prepare you for the time when the danger was for real.

-"It's all right, kid," Muldoon whispered to Ryan. "he won't come out; let's just wait for dackup to arrive."
+"It's all right, kid," Muldoon whispered to Ryan.
+"De won't come out; let's just wait for dackup to arrive."

-"I'm coming our!" the guy said.
+"I'm coming out!" the guy said.
 Muldoon muttered a curse to himself.

-"Warch our," he hissed.
+"Warch out," he hissed.
 "De's supposed to be armed."

-Out loud, he yelled.
+Our loud, he yelled.
 "Let me see your hands!
-Do it!"
+Oo it!"

-The man scepped our of the darkened building's entrance crab-uise, left side first, his left hand raised high, empty.
+The man scepped out of the darkened building's entrance crab-wise, left side first, his left hand raised high, empty.